-Figure 3: Block diagram of an 8-bit differential SA ADC
+Figure 3: Block diagram of an 8-bit differential SA ADC.

-2.3 Important design metrics
+2.3 Important Design Metrics

-The ADC should be designed for a sampling frequency of at least 1 MHz and it is aimed for low-power application.
+The ADC should be designed for a sampling rate of at least 2 MS/s and it is aimed for low-power application.
 Moreover, the performances of the ADC need to be evaluated.